Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: Abstract

 \section{Abstract}

 We develop in this paper the principles of an associative algebraic approach to \textit{bulk} logarithmic conformal field theories (LCFTs).
-We concentrate on the closed $\gl(1|1)$ spin-chain and its continuum limit -- the $c=-2$ symplectic fermions theory -- and rely on two technical companion papers, \textit{Continuum limit and symmetries of the periodic $\gl(1|1)$ spin chain} [arXiv:1112.3403] and \textit{Bimodule structure in the periodic $\gl(1|1)$ spin chain} [arXiv:1112.3407].
+We concentrate on the closed $\gl(1|1)$ spin-chain and its continuum limit -- the $c=-2$ symplectic fermions theory -- and rely on two technical companion papers, \textit{Continuum limit and symmetries of the periodic $\gl(1|1)$ spin chain} [Nucl.\;Phys.\;B 871 (2013) 245-288] and \textit{Bimodule structure in the periodic $\gl(1|1)$ spin chain} [Nucl.\;Phys.\;B 871 (2013) 289-329].

 Our main result is that the algebra of local Hamiltonians, the Jones--Temperley--Lieb algebra $\JTL{N}$, goes over in the continuum limit to a bigger algebra than $\VirN$, the product of the left and right Virasoro algebras.
 This algebra, $\interchalg$ -- which we call \textit{interchiral}, mixes the left and right moving sectors, and is generated, in the symplectic fermions case, by the additional field $S(z,\bar{z})\equiv S_{\alpha\beta}\psi^\alpha(z)\bar{\psi}^\beta(\bar{z})$, with a symmetric form $S_{\alpha\beta}$ and conformal weights $(1,1)$.
-We discuss in details how the Hilbert space of the LCFT decomposes onto representations of this algebra, and how this decomposition is related with properties of the finite spin-chain.
+We discuss in details how the space of states of the LCFT (technically, a Krein space) decomposes onto representations of this algebra, and how this decomposition is related with properties of the finite spin-chain.
 We show that there is a complete correspondence between algebraic properties of finite periodic spin chains and the continuum limit.

 An important technical aspect of our analysis involves the fundamental new observation that the action of $\JTL{N}$ in the $\gl(1|1)$ spin chain is in fact isomorphic to an enveloping algebra of a certain Lie algebra, itself a non semi-simple version of $\ssp_{N-2}$.
 The semi-simple part of $\JTL{N}$ is represented by $U \ssp_{N-2}$, providing a beautiful example of a classical Howe duality, for which we have a non semi-simple version in the full $\JTL{N}$ image represented in the spin-chain.
 On the continuum side, simple modules over $\interchalg$ are identified with ``fundamental'' representations of~$\spinf$.